There are three different approaches, West, North and South.

 Ascents via the Western Breach are inherently more dangerous than other routes due to the increased danger of rock fall as well as short sections of scrambling at high altitude and the possibility of increased snow and ice with the associated slipping hazards.
 It is mandatory for all climbers on the route to wear safety climbing helmets.

-Please inquire with us for several options on this route.
+With this Kilimanjaro Route Comparison, please inquire with us for several options on this route.